SuyeshBadge/fixin5mins/memory-bank/progress.md

 - The guide provides all necessary information for developers to create new templates without breaking the existing system
 - Audio integration documentation is available in the memory-bank/features/audio-integration directory
 - Free open-source models like Mistral and Llama are now used via OpenRouter for content generation
 - Optimal posting times were implemented based on research showing the best times to post on Instagram for each day of the week
+- Instagram Story posting now available with 9:16 aspect ratio support
+- Content generation has been completely revamped to focus on authentic empathy and real human struggles instead of viral marketing tactics with made-up statistics:
+  - Updated system prompts to emphasize genuine empathy and understanding
+  - Replaced shocking statements with relatable questions
+  - Removed made-up statistics (like "91% of to-do lists fail...")
+  - Added more realistic, achievable 5-minute actions
+  - Created more conversational tone throughout all content
+  - Implemented test script to verify empathetic content generation
+  - Updated mock content templates to align with new authentic approach